adinaamzarescu/Linux-File-System/README.md

   This creates a new file in the current directory.
   You can find this function in _create.c_.
-  Before creating a file, the function check_existance() will check if there already is a file/directory with the same name
+  Before creating a file, the function check_existance() will check if there already is a file/directory with the same name, in which case the touch() function will print the File already exists message
 * **mkdir**
 * **ls**
 * **rm**